ruial/monitoring-auth-demo/README.md

 # Secure Prometheus with OIDC or LDAP

-An example Docker compose project to demonstrate the capabilities of [Pomerium](https://github.com/pomerium/pomerium) and [Authelia](https://github.com/authelia/authelia) to secure backends like [Prometheus](https://prometheus.io).
-Custom Authorization headers were added with HAProxy and Nginx, based on the user information from other headers.
+An example Docker compose project to demonstrate the capabilities of [Pomerium](https://github.com/pomerium/pomerium) and [Authelia](https://github.com/authelia/authelia) to protect backends like [Prometheus](https://prometheus.io) or [Grafana](https://grafana.com).
+Custom Authorization headers were added with HAProxy and Nginx, based on user information from other headers.
+Read more on my [blog](https://briefbytes.com/2020/Secure-Prometheus-with-OIDC-or-LDAP).

 ## Setup